MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/spaghetti-and-meatballs.md

     1. Garnish with pecorino and serve.

 ## Footnotes
-1. *Liverwurst is really rich and salty, adding richness and saltiness to the meatballs.
+1. *Liverwurst is really rich and salty.
 If you don't like this or would rather use something more familiar, you can also use &frac14; lb of ground sausage, &frac14; lb of ham, or &frac18; lb of bologna*
 2. *Use anchovies that come in oil, not vinegar*
 3. *Take care not to overwork the meat, else the meatballs will end up dense.*
 4. *Don't worry to much about the meatballs cooking all the way through.
 Just worry about getting a good sear.
 They'll finish cooking while simmering in the sauce later.*